The quickest and easiest way to comply with the U.S. DOT Biennial Update is through an online application: Biennial Update Online Application

 All CDL drivers and companies which hire them, must register in the FMCSA Clearinghouse Portal.
 Employers must conduct annual queries every on each CDL holder they currently employ and on each new CDL driver hire.
 Queries must be conducted every 12 months.

 The heavy vehicle use tax (HVUT), if filed via IRS form (Form-2290) and is due before /August 31st for all motor carriers with GVWR (Gross Vehicle Weight Rating) equal to or in exceeds of 55,000 pounds.
-The IRS should be open for filing of this form on or after JULY 1.
-Pre-File 2021-2022 HVUT Today.
+File today for the current or the next period with Federal Apps Processor.

 Every CDL license holder operating vehicles equal to or in excess of 26,000+ GVWR, must be enrolled in Random Drug & Alcohol Program per FMCSR 382.
 Click here to learn more or to enroll.